 In 2017, her first season racing with Team Sunweb, she was part of their team time trial gold medal at the UCI World Championships.
 In 2018, she won team time trial bronze with Team Sunweb, but her highlight of the world championships was placing fourth in the individual time trial, just two seconds off the podium.
 The time trial had formerly been a weakness, so that result along with two national titles in the event make her particularly proud.

 In July 2019, Kirchmann finished second in La Course by le Tour de France.
 But her season came to an end in September when she partially tore an MCL in a crash, forcing her to miss the world championships.
+She competed in her second Olympic Games at Tokyo 2020 which was highlighted by a 12th-place finish in the individual time trial.

 A Little More About Leah